mlanza/ai-literacy/301/06-craft.md

 It doesn’t come from a one-line command.
 And it never has.

 What you’re seeing — if you’re really looking — is the residue of effort.
 The judgment calls.
 The back-and-forths.
 The forks that were taken — and the ones that weren’t.

 It’s the product of dozens of checks.
 Then redirections.
 Then more checks.
 Too many to count, honestly.

-Not because the work was difficult in some abstract way.
+Not because the work was difficult.
 But because someone actually cared how it came out.

-That’s what’s visible in the final result — if you care about such things.
-Not polish for polish’s sake.
-But evidence of presence.
+That’s what’s visible in the final result — if you care about it.
+Evidence of presence.
 Ownership.
 Reentry.

 And whether AI played a role or not?